-Finally – and this is something you should never skip – proofread and edit relentlessly until you are confident that no spelling or grammar mistakes remain.
+Finally – and this is something you should never skip in the MBA resume – proofread and edit relentlessly until you are confident that no spelling or grammar mistakes remain.

 Those ruin your chances, look it up on career blogs where they have seen plenty of those cases.

 Use the opportunity you have to spark their interest in your MBA resume.
 Don’t beat around the bush or stall too much.
 Be direct, confident and show them everything you’ve got.
 Hopefully, these tips will make that more comfortable for you.